-It was the first Flyers' postseason game in nearly six years, following five consecutive non-playoff campaigns.
+It was the first Flyers' postseason game in nearly six years, having failed to qualify for the playoffs over the course of the previous five campaigns.

-Ron Hextall -- who was reacquired during the regular season following two seasons away from Philadelphia -- turned away 26 of 29 Buffalo shots to backstop the Flyers triumph.
+Ron Hextall -- who was reacquired the previous summer following two seasons away from Philadelphia -- turned aside 26 of 29 Buffalo shots to backstop the Flyers triumph.

 Quinn and Lindros each scored power play goals in less than a minute span, with both man advantages coming as a result of a Brian Skrudland double-minor for high-sticking Rod Brind'Amour.

 Florida's Paul Laus cut the lead in half in the second, before Trent Klatt restored the two-goal lead early in the third.

 Ron Hextall made 24 saves for the Flyers.